AppStudioLB/DJI_RC-N1_winGamePad/README.md

 DJI RC-N1(or N3) as GamePad
 ===============

-This is a program that connects to your DJI Drone Remote Controller (RC-N1 or N3) as a normal win gamepad for PC games, reads the stick positions and tells Windows that position.
+This is a program that connects to your DJI Drone Remote Controller (RC-N1 or N3) as a normal win Keyboard and mouse for PC games, reads the stick positions and tells Windows that position.

 <img height="400" src="DJI-RC-N1-Remote-Controller.png" width="400"/>